clo4/datapacks/nix/README.md

 You can still use any of the other attributes that `stdenv.mkDerivation` uses, although this is all that is necessary to use to build a data pack.

+In any of the phases, including your `preprocess` step, you have access to the `packName` environment variable.
+This is the name, not including the extension, of the output pack.

 The overlay also provides the `joinDataPacks` function, which is used to build multiple data packs and produce a single output containing all of them and all their sources.
 There is an example usage of this